tribhu451/ObservableAnalyser/README.md

 a toolkit to do analysis of the produced particles after the resonance decay and/or transport evolution stage.

-Additionally, The code can read the Primordial sampled particles from iSS and can perform direct decay of resonances.
+Additionally, The code can perform resonance decays of thermally sampled hadrons.